In

 Logitech keyboard is connected via

-Bluetooth but I changed the disposition of these keys slightly.
+Bluetooth, but I changed the disposition of these keys slightly.

 The fourth row starts with my now favorite weather application.

-Dropbox I am hooked up to
+Dropbox, I am hooked to

 Google Drive and

-On the apps bar at the bottom there is one newcomer:
+On the apps bar at the bottom, there is one newcomer:

 Bluetooth on/off again is one of those applications Apple does not like.
 Without getting astray in the submenus of

-iPad Settings just hitting the button will toggle
+iPad Settings, just hitting the button will toggle

-Bluetooth on and off connecting or disconnecting my
+Bluetooth on and off, connecting or disconnecting my

-Logitech keyboard instantaneously..
+Logitech keyboard instantaneously.